-- 40 On 26 November 1999, the Finance Committee approved a commitment to inject \$3,250,000,000 as equity and to provide \$5,619,000,000 as a loan from the Capital Investment Fund to Hongkong International Theme Parks Limited (HKITP) to allow HKITP to proceed with the development and operation of Hong Kong Disneyland (HKD).
+35 On 26 November 1999, the Finance Committee approved a commitment to inject \$3,250,000,000 as equity and to provide \$5,619,000,000 as a loan from the Capital Investment Fund to Hongkong International Theme Parks Limited (HKITP) to allow HKITP to proceed with the development and operation of Hong Kong Disneyland (HKD).
 The Finance Committee also approved a non-cash investment of \$4,000,000,000 in subordinated equity by the Capital Investment Fund representing land premium for the HKD Phase I site in Lantau Island.
-The subordinated equity shares can be converted to ordinary shares progressively during the life of HKD depending on operating performance. - 41 HKITP is a joint venture company owned by the Government and The Walt Disney Company for the purpose of developing and operating HKD.
-The \$3,250,000,000 equity injection will entitle the Government to a 57% shareholding in HKITP.
-As at 31 March 2004, a total of \$1,229,608,000 had been injected as equity into HKITP.
-In 2004-05 and 2005-06, the Government injections are expected to be \$1,237,850,000 and \$782,542,000 respectively.
-The loan of \$5,619,000,000 plus capitalised interest must be completely repaid within 25 years of HKD Phase I opening starting from the eleventh year after such opening.
-As at 31 March 2004, loans totalling \$2,125,000,000 had been provided to HKITP.
-In 2004-05 and 2005-06, the loan drawdowns are expected to be \$2,139,000,000 and \$1,355,000,000 respectively.
+The subordinated equity shares can be converted to ordinary shares progressively during the life of HKD depending on operating performance.

+36 HKITP is a joint venture company owned by the Government and The Walt Disney Company for the purpose of developing and operating HKD.
+The \$3,250,000,000 equity injection entitles the Government to a 57% shareholding in HKITP.
+Both the equity injection of \$3,250,000,000 and loan drawdown of \$5,619,000,000 had been completed.
+The loan plus capitalised interest are required to be completely repaid within 25 years of HKD Phase I opening starting from the eleventh year after such opening.